TomerElal/StockPredictor/README.md

 # StockPredictor
-A mobile application that offers forecasting and tracking services for shares in the capital market.
+A mobile application that offers forecasting and tracking services for stocks in the capital market.

 ## Table of Contents